Summer bookings take off for Sun Country, after federal grant helped 1Q profit

 The airline also reported purchasing five aircraft during the January-March period that it previously leased.

-The results came a day after pilots at Sun Country told management it wants to see changes in their contract, including a pay raise and retirement benefits that more closely match their peers at other carriers.
+The results came a day after pilots at Sun Country told management they want to see changes in their contract, including a pay raise and retirement benefits that more closely match their peers at other carriers.

 The work group, represented by the Air Line Pilots Association International (ALPA), formally notified the airline's management Tuesday that it will be seeking improvements to its collective bargaining agreement.
 Its existing five-year contract was signed in 2015 and became amendable last fall, but the pilots group held off on seeking contract negotiations given the pandemic-induced crisis that airlines were still weathering.